Aamir1551/CompSwap/README.md

 Note that a single COMP token is equal to 10**18 COMP units, since the COMP token follows the ERC20 standard.

-You can run this project, by running the relevant python file: AllCorrectSimulator.ipynb (or run Protocol1AllCorrectSimulator.ipynb to do a run using protocol1 without any example hashes).
-In that file, we do a successful verification run of a request which we also deploy on the Arbiturm sepolia test net.

-To run the python files you will need to create a virtual environment by:
+To run the python bot files you will need to create a virtual environment by:

 ```
 python3 -m venv myenv